Jesse-Kerr/recordmender/README.md

    2. Weight recommender to recommend songs with less samples.

+   3. Think about this: How many times did the producer sample that song (or better, that artist?)
+Look up pivot_tables sums.
+Instead of saying did the person sample, think about how many times the producer sampled.
+This is "confidence".
+    The confidence matrix is made separately.
+Actually no, it's not.

 4. Test the recommender

+   1. The method: Hide specific 1's, i.e., specific places where the person did sample some song.
+   The things is: If you say, recommend these 10 items, and look up whether the person actually did, there's no way.
+It's too sparse.
+   So say, we mask 1/10 of the actual samples.
+4th Disciple samples 120, we mask 12 of his.
+How high were the scores of those for 4th Disciple?

+   2. Create roc CURVE
+   2. calculate what the mean AUC would have been if we had simply recommended the most popular items

+   4. Maybe also do it by time.
+Because the way Jesse does it makes it artificially harder.
+He says:
+      1. fold in technique
+      2. implicit library has support for this aparanelt

 5. Other features of songs, to recommend outside of the who_sampled.